nighthawkcoders/student_2025/navigation/ideas.md

 Add a button where you can change the music
 ### Avatars
 A customizable menu where you can change your avatar, hats/clothes/hair etc..
+### Fruits
+Fruits can heal you and there are also thorns and moving blocks to give it a parkour like feeling